gliffus13/rsschool-cv111/cv.md

 ## English:
  A1.
 I try to learn English in every possible way.
-I use application in smartphone: Duolingo and I use google translate a lot.
+I use application in smartphone: Duolingo and I use google translate a lot.gir